 - Explain the consequences or rewards and stick to them

-A full-blown play mess can be intimidating for parent and kid alike.
+A full-blown play mess can be intimidating for parents and kids alike.
 But you can make it way more manageable by dividing and conquering.
 Or, if you want to be Napoleonic about it, “defeat in detail.”
 Those Piedmontese Legos and Habsburg Hot Wheels don’t stand a chance against your tiny force!

 There are very many ways you can reduce clean up to more manageable chunks.
 You could have your kid start by just cleaning up all the yellow and red toys (and move on from there).
 Or you can start just by picking up the pickup trucks and then moving to cars.
 If you’re heavily invested in a certain toy fandom, maybe just pick up all the Sith before moving on to the Jedis.
 You get the idea.